Mactych/node-server/README.md

 ## To do
 - [ ] Make setup and accessing of classes less painful
+- [ ] Make routers when a new route is added add to it's parent

 ## How to use
 Firstly declear the server class, example below.